mikemarango/aspdotnetcore-implementing-securing-api/README.md

 ### Demo: Authorizing with Claims

 No comments for this section since I was excited just doing the modules.
 Bonus: I added a TokenSettings configuration object

+## Versioning your API

+### Demo: Using Versioning Attributes

+Using an optional parameter `api-version`, we could add versioning.